timjo6789/useful-tools/javascript/canvas-scrape/README.md

-# grab links from canvas to quickly do tasks
+# Grab links from canvas to quickly do tasks.